apptainer/singularity/INSTALL.md

   sudo make install
 ```

 And that's it!
-Now you can check your Singularity version by running:
+Now you can check your SingularityCE version by running:

 ```
 $ singularity version